 Game List 2021

-Last year I published a post of my played games but the title was mistakenly name Media List 2020.
+Last year I published a post of my played games, but the title was mistakenly named Media List 2020.
 It was a games list so this year it was properly named.
-This year I wrote much less about each individual game, so I dedicated a small space to comment each entry.
+This year I wrote much less about each individual game, so I dedicated a small space to comment on each entry.

 By far, the most important game I played was Cyberpunk 2077.
 At least, it was supposed to be the most loved and commented game.
 Whatever, here is a list of games of all games I played this year.

 2021-01-13: Totally forgot to include both Battlefield 4 and Battlefield 1.

 - 3 out of 10 Season 1 ( ): the self-mocking humor is funny, but the gameplay is monotonous.